keirlawson/dungeon-deck/README.md

 # Dungeon Deck

-Turn your Stream Deck Mk2 or Mini into a headless sound/automation board.
+Turn your Stream Deck (or Mini/XL) into a headless sound/automation board.
 It supports displaying images on the respective buttons, playing sounds as well as interacting with home automations via MQTT.